 Buying a property in Dubai is a little different to some other countries, so it is worth engaging the services of a professional to help streamline the process.
 There are many well-known estate agents operating in the area – for example, Knight Frank – who are familiar with the sales procedure and can help to navigate the paperwork involved.
 One advantage is that there are no limitations on who can buy a property in Dubai – there is no need to have legal residency or a permit.

 There are various fees and taxes payable during the buying process, which you will need to take into account when setting a budget, as these are not usually shown in the listing price.
-There are two ways to buy a property in Dubai.
+There are two ways of buying a property in Dubai.
 Most commonly, expatriates buy ‘off-plan’ directly from a developer, where homes are still under construction.
 It is also possible to buy a ‘resale’ from an individual seller.

 Most properties are freehold – though there are some leasehold apartments – so it is necessary to check the terms of the lease or freehold to see if you will need to pay any service charges.
 Developers usually expect you to pay the full annual service charge in advance, which you should bear in mind when considering the cost of living in Dubai as an expatriate.